Professor of Intelligent and Adaptive Systems

 RoboTest: Systematic Model-Based Testing and Simulation of Mobile Autonomous Robots.
-Five year project led by Prof Ana Cavalcanti in Computer Science, in collaboration with Prof Jim Woodcock also in Computer Science at York, Prof Rob Hierons (Sheffield) and Dr Brijesh Dongo (Essex).
+Five year project led by Professor Ana Cavalcanti in Computer Science, in collaboration with Professor Jim Woodcock also in Computer Science at York, Professor Rob Hierons (Sheffield) and Dr Brijesh Dongo (Essex).
 EPSRC funded (April 2018 to March 2023).

 Self-repairing Hardware Paradigms based on Astrocte-neuron Models.
 Four year project led by Dr David Halliday at York, in collaboration with Ulster University and Professor Andy Tyrrell at York.
-EPSRC funded (Oct 2015 – Sept 2019).
+EPSRC funded (Oct 2015 to Sept 2019).

 RoboCalc: A Calculus for Software Engineering of Mobile Autonomous Robotics.
-Five year project led by Prof Ana Cavalcanti in Computer Science, in collaboration with Prof Jim Woodcock also in Computer Science at York,.
+Five year project led by Professor Ana Cavalcanti in Computer Science, in collaboration with Professor Jim Woodcock also in Computer Science at Yor,.
 EPSRC funded (Oct 2015 to Sept 2020).

 I am CI on a one PhD CASE awards with the BBSRC and GSK.

 I am PI on an InnovateUK funded project for Health and Life Sciences Modelling Infrastructure.

 Below is a current list of people, that in one way or another, work with me.